-This article introduces how to use Open Computing Language (OpenCL) to create an image file, and then download the image to an FPGA chip.
+This topic introduces how to use Open Computing Language (OpenCL) to create an image file, and then download the image to an FPGA chip.

-- All the operations described in this article must be performed by one account in the same region.
+- All the operations described in this topic must be performed by one account in the same region.

 - We strongly recommend that you use an f1 instance as a RAM user.
 To avoid unwanted operations, you must authorize the RAM user to perform required actions only.
 You must create a role for the RAM user and grant temporary permissions to the role to access the OSS buckets.
 If you want to encrypt the IP address, grant the RAM user to use Key Management Service (KMS).
 If you want the RAM user to check permissions, authorize the RAM user to view the resources of an account.
 Before you begin, complete the following: